If you’re wondering how to pump faster at work or at home, I’ve got some tips for you. To make it, you know, a little less dreadful.

 I mean, you don’t even have to have a reason!

 The only reason you need is this: pumping sucks.
-If you are trying to pump more and faster because of issues with milk supply, you should check out my post on the most common breastfeeding problems.
+If you are trying to pump more and faster because of issues with milk supply, you should check out my post on the most common breastfeeding struggles.

 Just ask any exclusive pumper and they will tell you of how they dream of having a celebratory breast pump bonfire when it’s all over.